AliSoftware/OHHTTPStubs/README.md

 This example also demonstrate how to **easily return the content of a given file in your application bundle**.
 This is useful if you have all your fixtures (stubbed responses for your Unit Tests) in your Xcode project linked with your Unit Test target.

-> Note: You may even put all your fixtures in a custom bundle (let's call it Fixtures.bundle) and then use the helper macros to get it with `OHPathForFileInBundle(@"wsresponse.json",OHResourceBundle(@"Fixtures"))`.
+> Note: You may even put all your fixtures in a custom bundle (let's call it Fixtures.bundle) and then use the helper macros to get it: `OHPathForFileInBundle(@"wsresponse.json",OHResourceBundle(@"Fixtures"))`.

 ### Set request and response time